Sponsored by: IEEE Ethics & Member Conduct Committee (EMCC)

 The IEEE Selection Committee will be convened when there are nominations to be reviewed, but may choose not to propose a recipient because the candidate(s) do not meet the eligibility and/or selection criteria described above in basis for judging and selection.

-The Citation shall be in the form of a framed, engraved silver certificate.
+The Citation shall be in the form of a plaque.

 The Citation may be proposed by the person originating the nomination.
 The Citation will be reviewed and modified as appropriate by the IEEE Ethics and Member Conduct Committee.